It seemed completely impossible.

 Take things slower and steadier and move more realistically.

 Make meaningful changes and begin to feel better.

 It can’t hurt.

 Most of us didn’t accomplish our resolutions and goals last year anyway!

 So, here’s the challenge for January.

-Each week, for the next 5 weeks, I’m going to share a post about being more healthy and happy in 2018.
+Each week, for the next 5 weeks, I’m going to share a post about being more healthy and happy this year.

 I invite you to look over the list of suggestions and choose 1-2 items you would like to try.
 Begin to put these items into practice that week.

 Then, next week, come back and see the new suggestions.

 Choose a few of those to try.
 By the time this month is over, you will be taking small steps toward big victories!